jasonsbeer/Amiga-N2630/README.md

 <sup>B</sup>FPU clock from X2.

 ## Revision History
-Revision 3.0 - Initial production release.
+Revision 4.0.1
+   Changed jumper footprint to increase ease of assembly.
+   Added routing to better support possible future enhancements.
+   Added order number location for JLCPCB.

+Revision 3.0.1
-Revision 3.0.1 - Added copper thieving areas to top and bottom layers.
+   Added copper thieving areas to top and bottom layers.

+Revision 3.0
+   Initial production release.

 ## Acknowledgements
 Dave Haynie for sharing the A2630 technical details with the Amiga community.